CloudMonitor

 -

-Do not set the alert threshold to a low value.
-If an instance contains a large number of tables, the auto-analyze process may be slow.
+Do not set the alert threshold too low.
+If an instance has many tables, the auto-analyze process may be slow.

 Troubleshoot common monitoring issues

-If a metric fluctuates unexpectedly or an alert is triggered, you can troubleshoot the issue.
-For more information, see FAQ about monitoring metrics.
+If a metric fluctuates unexpectedly or an alert is triggered, see FAQ about monitoring metrics for troubleshooting guidance.

 Access metrics by using APIs